joaomede/mcp-hub/README.md

     ```
     This allows you to test your changes interactively before committing or creating a pull request.
 Access your locally running `mcp-hub` instance at `http://localhost:8000` and connect MCP clients to the `/mcp` endpoints.

+### 🔄 Hot-reload toggle

+Hot-reload is great for development.
+Start with `--hot-reload` to watch `config.json` and reload servers automatically.
+In Docker, you can add `--hot-reload` to the command array in `docker-compose.yml` if you want it enabled.

 ## 🪪 License

 MIT